jmespath/jmespath.site/docs/examples.rst

 One of the most common usage scenarios for JMESPath is being able to take a complex JSON document and simplify it down.
 The main main features at work here are filters and multiselects.
-We'll take a look at some examples.
+In this example below, we're taking the array of people and, for any element with an age key whose value is greater than 20, we're creating a sub list of the name and age values.

 .. jpexample:: people[?age > `20`].[name, age]